_1780315211167.webp&w=828&q=75)

 - TRC serves as proof of tax residency of individuals or entities and helps them to claim tax benefits under DTAA.

 - TRC is a vital document issued by the income tax department of the resident country of the taxpayer.
-For several countries, like India, it is the basis of taxation.
+In countries like India, it serves as proof of tax residency for claiming DTAA benefits.

 - TRC also helps in getting tax treaty benefits, like lowering the rates of withholding tax on certain income types.
 It includes interest, royalties, dividends, and more.
 Additionally, it also simplifies the cross-border transaction while staying compliant with the global tax laws.